 • Postgres Database Cluster.
 Also commonly called the data directory, this is the file system directory where all of the data files related to a particular Postgres database server instance are stored.
 (Each specific running instance is identified by its host and port number when connecting to a database.)
 The database cluster is identified by the -D option when it is created, started, stopped, etc. by the Postgres initdb and pg_ctl commands.
-Typically by default, the initial database cluster is located in directory POSTGRES_INSTALL_HOME/data.
 A full backup is a copy of a database cluster.

-Note: The terms database cluster and database server are used somewhat interchangeably throughout this document, though a single database server can run multiple database clusters.
+The terms database cluster and database server are used somewhat interchangeably throughout this document, though a single database server can run multiple database clusters.

 - Postgres User Account.
-Linux operating system user account that runs the Advanced Server or PostgreSQL database server and owns the database cluster directory. - By default, the database user account is enterprisedb when Advanced Server is installed to support compatibility with Oracle databases. - By default, the database user account is postgres when Advanced Server is installed in PostgreSQL compatible mode.
-For a PostgreSQL database server, the default database user account is also postgres.

-Note: The BART configuration parameter cluster_owner must be set to the database user account for each database server.

-• Replication Database User.
+Linux operating system user account that runs the Advanced Server or PostgreSQL database server and owns the database cluster directory. - By default, the database user account is enterprised when Advanced Server is installed to support compatibility with Oracle databases. - By default, the database user account is postgres when Advanced Server is installed in PostgreSQL compatible mode.
+For a PostgreSQL database server, the default database user account is also postgres. - The BART configuration parameter cluster_owner must be set to the database user account for each database server. - Replication Database User.
 For each database server managed by BART, a database superuser must be selected to act as the replication database user.
 This database user is used to connect to the database server when backups are taken.
-The database superusers created with an initial Postgres database server installation (enterprisedb or postgres) may be used for this purpose.
+The database superusers created with an initial Postgres database server installation (enterprised or postgres) may be used for this purpose.

-Note: The BART configuration parameter user must be set to this replication database user for each database server.
+The BART configuration parameter user must be set to this replication database user for each database server.

 • Secure Shell (SSH)/Secure Copy (SCP).
 Linux utility programs used to log into hosts (SSH) and copy files (SCP) between hosts.
-A valid user account must be specified that exists on the target host and in effect, is the user account under which the SSH or SCP operations occur.
+A valid user account must be specified that exists on the target host and in fact is the user account under which the SSH or SCP operations occur.

-For information on how all of these components are configured and used with BART, see the Configuration section of the EDB Postgres Backup and Recovery Installation and Upgrade Guide available at:
+For information on how all of these components are configured and used with BART, see the EDB Postgres Backup and Recovery Installation and Upgrade Guide.